Whowong/CHH/GitLab/README.md

 9.5	Select “Create Kubernetes Cluster”

-9.6	Go to Google cloud console and run the following lines
+9.6	Go to Google cloud shell and run the following lines.
+You can reach the cloud shell by clicking on the ">_" icon near the top right of your screen.

 ```
 kubectl create ns gitlab-managed-apps